Classic and Custom Car and Truck Chassis / Body Swaps

 Bear in mind, this is general chassis / body swap information and applies to any vehicle build or project that involves placing the body of one vehicle on a chassis from another vehicle; one that it was not originally manufactured for.

-There are several chassis / body swaps referenced in this article below, each of which demonstrate how a complete chassis / body swap can be accomplished by regular Joes.
+There are several chassis / body swaps referenced in this article below, each of which demonstrates how a complete chassis / body swap can be accomplished by regular Joes.
 If you (or your project helpers) are capable of basic fabrication and welding and have decent automotive skills, know-how and understanding, you can do this.

 Think first and be aware of the cautions below, whether you are doing your body swap in the backyard with several buddies, or in a well equipped space with a lift, etc.